CUNY-CL/neudia/README.md

 ## Design

-The Neudia model consists of a randomly initialized bidirectional LSTM which feeds into a tagger layer.
+The Neudia model consists of a textual encoder feeding into a single shared tagger layer.

 Lightning is used to generate the [training, validation, inference, and evaluation